gregoryguillou/terraform-api/docs/TUTORIAL.md

 ## Testing the API

-`deck` is a Node API based on Swagger/Express.
+`Terraform API` is a Node API based on Swagger/Express.
 It stores it data in a `couchbase` for now.
 It also assumes it has 2 buckets, one for the data and one for the logs. the command below should start a couchbase and configure it with the buckets: